-In 2020-2021, ACBH and its contractors provided 2,207 unduplicated AB 109 clients with mental health services either in-custody at Alameda County jails or out-of-custody.
-Case Management clients (411) and Intensive Case
+In 2020-2021, ACBH and its contractors provided 2,207 unduplicated AB109 clients with mental health services.
+Clients received services both in custody and the community.
+In total, clients received more than 35,000 AB109 services.

-Management clients (65) may have received services both in and out of custody.
-More than 35,000 services were provided to AB109 clients.
+Note: Case

-Note: Summary information for Category #2-Case Management and Intensive Case Management clients may have received services both in and out of custody, un-duplicated differentiating data not available at this time.
+Management and Intensive Case Management clients may have received services both in and out of custody, unduplicated differentiating data is not available at this time.